Bhagyaddev/Sentence-_Autocompletion-using-LSTM/README.md

-# Auism_Prediction using Machine Learning
+# Autism_Prediction using Machine Learning